Defensive Driving Scholarship Winners

 Grandparents Lee and Polly Spann saw astonishing improvement in their grandchildrens’ driving skills after sending them to MasterDrive, in Colorado Springs.
 Partnering with the Community Foundation, they created the Defensive Driving Award.
-Other donors have added to the fund and this year, 5 young drivers are off to MasterDrive!
-Congratulations!
+Other donors have added to the fund, and this year, at least four young drivers will receive scholarships to MasterDrive!

 Winner of the first award in 2002, Erikka Viehman recently shared a story that says it all: